WTy-2/spec/src/design/wadlers_law.md

 However, this does overload the meaning of `->` somewhat.
 Lambda-calculus gives us an alternative separator `.` as in `{ \Pat. ... }` which I don't hate, but I find `{ | Pat1. ..., | Pat2. ... }` very ugly. `{ \Pat1. ..., \Pat2. ... }` is better but now no longer really looks like a pattern match.

 Yet another alternative is to use an arrow with a bar `|->`.
 This is justified via numerous FP papers which use the LaTeX equivalent of this symbol, but of course transliterated into ASCII, it does look somewhat ugly.

+## "Such That" Operator

+There appears to not really be a standard operator for "such that" in mathematics (except in set comprehensions, but `(:)` and `(|)` are already taken), and the most common, (`∋`)[^note], does not have a reasonable ASCII approximation (at least that I can think of).

+`(<<=)` I think has some advantages in that it is very clearly not symmetrical (IMO symmetrical-looking glyphs as operators should really only identify associative, if not commutative operations) and it is vaguely reminiscent of `(=>)` which in Haskell is used to represent the curried version of a similar concept.
+On the other hand, it (surprisingly) doesn't appear to have a unicode equivalent (there are double-headed arrows, and double-lined arrows, but apparently no double-headed-double-lined arrows...).

+On the other hand, a very common operator being three-characters long is a bit unfortunate. `(-<)` is IMO quite aesthetically nice and I do also quite like `($)` given how (if you squint) it looks a bit like an `S` and a `T` overlaid.

+[^note]: A few examples of various "such that" operators can be found at https://math.stackexchange.com/a/2777911